 “Best keep your washing in, Mrs Lee.
-We are spraying again tomorrow, you see.’
-In this age of greener living and increasing environmental awareness this seemingly innocuous mid 1970’s telephone call haunts me still.”
+We are spraying with the plane again tomorrow, you see.’
+In this age of greener living and increasing environmental awareness this seems a bit surprising, thinking about it.

 Back in the 1970’s I grew up in a cottage at the end of a long gravel track, tree-lined and potholed.
 We would bump down it in my mother’s Morris Traveller after regular trips to the village shop.
 It was a lovely car, and lichen and even small tree seedlings often grew from the ash framework.
 Mrs Marks the shopkeeper later recalled how, as a baby, I bounced around on the back seat as we negotiated the curb near the petrol pumps.

 The track led through the woods to a Victorian brick built, slate roofed cottage, the family home where we lived in Dorset.
-It may be a remnant of Holt Forest, of the wildwood which covered much of England until man’s increasing population and farming instincts chipped inexorably away.
+It may be a remnant of Holt Forest, of the wildwood which covered much of England until man’s increasing population chipped inexorably away.

 The cottage sat in a clearing in the woods which extended in fairly narrow strips out into the surrounding agricultural land.
 My surname Lee is derived from the Middle English for ‘a glade or clearing in the woods’; so it was a fitting place for my formative years.
 In my child’s eye memory, as we moved away to the New Forest when I was ten, it was a land of bluebells and primroses, of roe deer, a treehouse and a pond.
 There were many bantams, dogs and a couple of ponies to complete the bucolic scene.
 The woods were native oak, hazel and ash, but I don’t think I would have known that then as they were simply part of my existence.
 There was even an old bothy with a workshop, hay store and cart shed; a small and perfectly proportioned brick built building of cobwebbed mystery and magic.